Making a difference!

 Hear more from our IMS Manager about future Programmer positions by clicking HERE

-Must have a Bachelor’s degree (B.A.) in computer programming or related field, and six (6) months of recent programming, web site development, or computer graphic experience; or equivalent combination of education and experience.
+Must have a Bachelor’s degree (B.A.) in computer programming or related field, and six (6) months of recent programming, web site development; or equivalent combination of education and experience.

 The position will focus on the area of Web development and prefers a candidate with mid-level experience.

 Web development: This position requires mid-level development experience within the Microsoft.Net development environment with an emphasis on web and database development utilizing C#, Microsoft SQL Server 2008 R2 or above, and web services.